gabboraron/Play_with_Docker_Classroom/README.md

 ------------

 # Play with Docker Classroom
+> The Play with Docker classroom brings you labs and tutorials that help you get hands-on experience using Docker.
+In this classroom you will find a mix of labs and tutorials that will help Docker users, including SysAdmins, IT Pros, and Developers.
+There is a mix of hands-on tutorials right in the browser, instructions on setting up and using Docker.

 ## For Developers
 ### Stage 1: The Basics
 - Use the following command to clone the lab’s repo from GitHub.
 This will make a copy of the lab’s repo in a new sub-directory called `linux_tweet_app`.